 It is possible to rent a car and drive to the festival, but we think this is not worth your money.
 If you are going to the festival for four days this means you will be paying for a rental car which will be sitting there unused for the whole time you are at the festival.
 There are plenty of rental car companies with offices nearby if you would like to rent a car after the festival to continue your travels.

 If you do opt to rent a car to get to the festival, Envision has a special deal with Toyota Rent a Car.
 You can find out more about it here.
-We also have a rental car deal through our site which you can find out more about here.
+We also have a rental car deal through our site which will save you 10%.
+You can find out more about that here.
 I suggest comparing the two and deciding which better covers what you are looking for.

 Just note, you will need to pay a parking fee of $20 for single use or $40 for going in and out.

 Also, keep in mind that you do not need a 4×4 to get to the festival, but several of the roads around Uvita are hilly and unpaved.

 Envision Festival in Costa Rica – Helpful Tips